Which Institutions Own Shares In Schlumberger Limited (SLB)?

 Schlumberger Limited (SLB) Insider Activity

 A total of 67 insider transactions have happened at Schlumberger Limited (SLB) in the last six months, with sales accounting for 36 and purchases happening 31 times.
-The most recent transaction is an insider sale by Rennick Gavin, the company’s President New Energy.
-SEC filings show that Rennick Gavin sold 20,000 shares of the company’s common stock on Mar 08 at a price of $54.10 per share for a total of $1.08 million.
-Following the sale, the insider now owns 64393.0 shares.
+The most recent transaction is an insider sale by Biguet Stephane, the company’s EVP & CFO.
+SEC filings show that Biguet Stephane sold 6,250 shares of the company’s common stock on Mar 20 at a price of $44.77 per share for a total of $0.28 million.
+Following the sale, the insider now owns 0.22 million shares.

 Schlumberger Limited (SLB): Who are the competitors?